 Why Choose New Focus Academy?

 How is New Focus Academy customized for students with autism?
-Though our holistic and comprehensive curriculum and program, which includes:
+Through our holistic and comprehensive curriculum and program, which includes:

 - Education and Experiential Learning: We believe that successful education and learning occurs both inside and outside of the classroom.
 Many students come to us frustrated with the traditional classroom setting.
 Our team combines hands on instruction with real world, practical learning to help our students find success in school again.

 - Individualized Therapy and Coaching: At New Focus Academy, we call our team members coaches.
 These highly dedicated and trained individuals are with our students every step of the way, providing positive reinforcement and guidance while navigating all aspects of the program.
-Your son’s treatment plan will be individualized for his specific strengths, goals, and areas of growth.
-His treatment plan will be supported by the daily work he does with his coaches as well as in his individual therapy sessions.
+Your teen’s treatment plan will be individualized for their specific strengths, goals, and areas of growth.
+Their treatment plan will be supported by the daily work they do with their coaches as well as in their individual therapy sessions.

 - Social Development Groups: Our students attend daily groups that work on social skills.
-With therapists, coaches, and a positive peer culture, your son will have ample opportunity to learn and practice social skills in multiple settings.
-Beyond social skills, he will develop social-emotional fluency.
-This starts with a comprehensive assessment so that we can learn his unique strengths and areas of growth.
+With therapists, coaches, and a positive peer culture, your child will have ample opportunity to learn and practice social skills in multiple settings.
+Beyond social skills, they will develop social-emotional fluency.
+This starts with a comprehensive assessment so that we can learn their unique strengths and areas of growth.

 - Physical Health and Recreation: We want to create opportunities for students to participate in activities that make them feel good and build confidence.
 This includes developing interests and leisure activities and having a chance to practice social skills in these settings.